LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-quickstart.md

 ## Android

-LumoSQL is not supported on Windows as of March 2020.
+LumoSQL is not supported on Android as of March 2020.
 We are aiming for July 2020.
 Want to help?